Art Over Destruction programs have been delivered in classrooms and youth spaces across Salt Lake City.

 Impact That Lasts

-This makes the impact sustainable, scalable, and easy to use in many settings.
+This approach makes programs sustainable, scalable, and easy for schools and youth organizations to implement.

-AOD improves focus, emotional control, and decision-making in at-risk youth by building calm, structured creative environments before crisis occurs.
+Art Over Destruction improves focus, emotional regulation, and decision-making in youth by creating calm, structured creative environments before crisis occurs.